22tcp/autoincus/README.md

 that's used for the alterations needed to be able to login with key exchange.
 The vault contains the public ssh key that is copied to the new user's ~./ssh folder.

-The cloud images also have a "all users are locked because no password" default.
+The cloud images feature a  "all users are locked because no password" default for security, good.

-Ansible runs through the given hostgroup and creates aforementioned files per each instance at the moment in /tmp then uses these as passed arguments for incus launch config.
+Ansible loops through the given hostgroup (redis)  and  hands the quoted yaml config for cloud-init to the incus launch --config options.

 Todos
-  - do not rely on /tmp
-  - make things dynamic, move stuff to ansible vars,
+  - make more items dynamic eg transition to ansible vars,
   - create a role of it
-  - human linting

 Disclaimer.
 0% AI text.